 The Board also has an in-house Enforcement Unit staffed by sworn law enforcement officers who investigate complaints.
 They could discover a concealed conviction in the course of an investigation.

-Note, too, that deceit by a dentist is, in and of itself, a basis for discipline.
+Note, too, that deceit by you is, in and of itself, a basis for discipline.

 3. What kinds of criminal convictions trigger Board discipline?